 You can find these raptors in lower elevation habitats with open fields, where their main prey species—voles and mice—are in abundance.
 Avoiding the use of rodenticide in and around our homes can help this unique raptor thrive.

-In 2017, Lindsay Wildlife acquired a white-tailed kite—this was the first time in our 62-year history that this species had ever been at Lindsay!
-This white-tailed kite originally came to our Wildlife Rehabilitation Hospital as a nestling patient.
-After a brief stay, it was released back into the wild.
-However, a rescuer brought the kite back to Lindsay two months later after seeing it fly into a building window.
+In 2017, Lindsay Wildlife acquired a White-tailed Kite—this was the first time in our 62-year history that this species had ever been at Lindsay!
+Aptly named Dragon due to that piercing call and her eventual blood red eyes, this White-tailed Kite originally came to our Wildlife Rehabilitation Hospital as a nestling patient.
+After a brief stay, she was returned to the wild.
+However, a rescuer brought the kite back to Lindsay two months later after seeing her fly into a building window.
 The neurological injury from the impact, coupled with the bird’s unusually docile behavior around people, rendered this kite non-releasable.
-Nevertheless, it makes an absolutely perfect animal ambassador for its species here at Lindsay.
-You can help prevent bird collisions on your own windows by installing bug screens or hanging decals!